 Within writing units, lessons are designed to teach appropriate grammar and punctuation skills linked to a particular text type, based on the National Curriculum VGPS objectives for each year group.
 The lessons build upon the previous year’s learning and as the year progresses, children become secure in using the skills, and this progression is evident in their extended writing.

 Implementation - how do we plan and teach English?

 Planning is a skills-based journey of learning which is regularly adapted to meet the individual needs of the children.
+Written models and live modelling scaffold writing while also setting high expectations and challenge to others.
 Vocabulary, grammar and punctuation skills are threaded throughout each unit, culminating in an end of unit write which allows children to apply these skills to an extended piece.

 Impact - what does progress look like?